mg878/PoW_model/README.md

 ## Output

-`*_MCC_distance.tree`: Contains the inferred maximum clade credibility tree for * = FV, HCV, and sarbecovirus datasets.
+`*_&_%_distance.trees`: Contains the inferred trees produced by BEAST (v 1.10.4) for * = FV, HCV, and sarbecovirus datasets using & = JC69 or HKY85 substitution models.
+This includes % = fixedRate or variedRate whereby the short-term rate and fastest-evolving rate groups are either fixed or varied.

-`*_logfile.log`: Contains the output log files of BEAST for * = FV, HCV, and sarbecovirus datasets.
+`*_&_%_PoWtransformed.trees`: Contains the PoW-transformed trees (produced by our R package).

-`*_PoWtransformed.tree`: Contains the PoW-transformed maximum clade credibility tree for * = FV, HCV, and sarbecovirus datasets.
-Note that the information about transformed node heights are only stored in 'height_median' and 'height_.95_HPD' labels.
-The rest of the labels show inferred parameters in units of substitutions.
+`*_logfile.log`: Contains output log files produced by BEAST for * = HCV and sarbecovirus heterochronous datasets (i.e., standard substitution models used to infer the short-term substitution rates).

 `HCV_GTR_*.txt`: Contains the inferred MCC time tree, XML and log file for the HCV samples using the GTR+G4 substitution model.